 1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
 If yes, provide details in the following format?

-NIC Code Name of Product/ Service % Of total Turnover Contributed Boundary for which the Life Cycle Perspective / Assessment was conducted Whether conducted by independent external agency.
-(Yes/No) Results communicated in public domain (Yes/No) If yes, provide the web link A.1.A.
+Code Product/ Service Contributed For which the Life Cycle Perspective / Assessment was conducted was conducted was conducted was conducted conducted by independent external agency.
+(Yes/No) communicated in public domain (Yes/No) the web link --- --- --------------